neuralvis/elpa-mirror/stable-melpa/yankpad-readme.txt

 * Global category       :global:
 ** Always available
    Snippets in a category with the :global: tag are always available for expansion.
+* Default                                           :global:
+** Fallback for major-mode categories

+If you open a file, but have no category named after its major-mode, a category named "Default" will be used instead (if you have it defined in your
+                                                  Yankpad).
+It is probably a good idea to make this category global.
+You can change the name of the default category by setting the variable yankpad-default-category.